Museum of the War of Chinese People's Resistance Against Japanese Aggression: Layout of the hall

-The year of 2005 marks the 60th anniversary of the victory of Sino-Japanese War (中国抗日战争) as well as the world anti-fascist war.
+The year of 2005 marks the 60th anniversary of the victory of Second Sino-Japanese War (中国抗日战争) as well as the world anti-fascist war.
 In February, 2005 the central government of China arranged series of memorial activities, to which the large-scale exhibition carried out in Chinese People's Anti-Japanese Memorial Hall, served as a significant prelude.
 Organized and supported by 8 departments of the central government and PLA, the exhibition kept the demands proposed by the CPC General Secretary Hu Jintao as its guiding doctrine, that is "Chinese people should cherish peace, work convertedly to create a bright future, while keeping the history in mind."
 Covering an area of 6,350 sq.m., the exhibition consists of 8 sections, each of which concentrates on and puts emphasis on different phrases of the Chinese People's Anti-Japanese war: